owensmurray/squeal-postgresql-qq/README.md

 ## Most important features not currently implemented

-* Prepared statement parameters
-    * See the haddock documentation for how to get haskell values into your sql statements.
 * `ON CONFLICT` clause for `INSERT` statements.

 ## Other features not currently implemented